 Our aim is to bring together all the stakeholders involved in health management to tackle some of the most important issues related to this global crisis.
 Topics will include management of primary care during the outbreak, recommendations for hospitals on outbreak control, internal procurement, and more.

 The second webinar “Health Systems and Health Literacy in the time of COVID-19“, took place on Thursday, April 23, at 12.30 PM Brussels time with guest speaker Dr. Kristine Sørensen, President of the International Health Literacy Association and Prof. Stephan Van den Broucke, Professor of Health Psychology of the University Catholique de Louvain, Belgium.

 The third webinar, “Hospitals & COVID-19: where are we succeeding and failing?”, took place on Wednesday, May 6, at 12.30 PM Brussels time with guest speakers Dr Alexandre Lourenço, Associação Portuguesa de Administradores Hospitalares (APAH), EHMA Board Member, and Markku Mäkijärvi, Chief Medical Officer of the Hospital District of Helsinki and Uusimaa (HUS).

-The third webinar, “European Hospitals & COVID-19: reacting and adapting“, took place on Thursday, May 21, at 12.30 PM Brussels time with guest speakers Prof. Federico Lega, EHMA President, Professor of Health Administration at Milan University, Italy
+The fourth webinar, “European Hospitals & COVID-19: reacting and adapting“, took place on Thursday, May 21, at 12.30 PM Brussels time with guest speaker Prof. Federico Lega, EHMA President, Professor of Health Administration at Milan University, Italy.

 - #OpenWHO, the free, multilingual, open-access learning platform for health emergencies by WHO, has opened a course that provides a general introduction to emerging respiratory viruses, including #COVID19, risk communication, #Ebola, infection prevention & much more.
 More information here.